-- Permission to Treat Minor Injuries/Rashes: Your written permission is required on the Student Profile for treatment of bug bites or minor rashes with hydrocortisone cream, and cuts and scrapes with antibiotic ointment or spray.
+- Permission to Treat Minor Injuries/Rashes: Your written permission is required on the Student Profile for treatment of bug bites or minor rashes with hydrocortisone cream.

 - Student Illness: Please help us guard against the spread of germs by encouraging your child to thoroughly wash his/her hands, properly dispose of used tissues, and keep all students who are not "fever free" without medication home until "fever-free" for 24 hours.
 Students who are contagious and/or have a fever greater than 100.4 are not permitted to attend school.